About branches and branch policies

 There are a few critical branches in your repo that the team relies on always being in good shape, such as your

+Require pull requests to make any changes on these branches.
 Developers pushing changes directly to the protected branches will have their pushes rejected.

 Keep your branch strategy simple by building your strategy from these three concepts: